tinyantstudio/SimpleUnityVideoPlayer/README.md

 we have multi-ways to make texture updating

-## "CPU" normal way pass raw frame buffer data to unity3d (RGB, YUV...)
+## Using "CPU" normal way pass raw frame buffer data to unity3d (RGB, YUV...)
 native side decode video data and pass frame buffer to unity3d, each frame we need to convert given IntPtr to bytes[] unity3d side will create texture2d with bytes or just update texture2d with buffer bytes